48 Hours in Bangkok

 Bangkok Departure Day

-We woke up early in order to meet our 11.10 am flight.
+We woke up early to meet our 11.10 a.m. flight.
 We had to depart the hotel by 8:30.
-One problem though.
-Morten’s Myanmar visa had been emailed to us but Diana’s had not.
+One problem, though.
+Morten’s Myanmar visa had been emailed to us, but Diana’s had not.

-We knew this could become an issue checking in with the airline at the airport but we kept moving and crossed our fingers it would arrive in time.
+We knew checking in with the airline at the airport could become an issue, but we kept moving and crossed our fingers that it would arrive in time.

-After breakfast, we tried to hail a cab which proved to be harder than expected.
+After breakfast, we tried to hail a cab, which was harder than expected.
 The first two cab drivers had no idea when we mentioned we wanted to go to DMK Airport.

 Traffic along Silom Road, Bangkok